Austrian Airlines: Operational transition to Tyrolean from 2012

-On 30 April 2012, after failure of negotiations over cost-cutting measures, AUA operations were taken over by subsidiary Tyrolean Airways.
-After this date, all Austrian flights were operated by Tyrolean.
-However, 110 pilots and 250 flight personnel chose not to go to Tyrolean, but to instead leave the group.
+Tyrolean Airways, a subsidiary, took over AUA operations on 30 April 2012 after negotiations over cost-cutting measures failed.
+Tyrolean operated all Austrian flights after this date.
+However, 110 pilots and 250 flight personnel chose not to go to Tyrolean but to leave the group.

-During April 2013, Austrian Airlines retired its final Boeing 737, a 737-800 variant in Lauda Air markings, as part of its fleet-consolidation exercise.
-The airline's 11 Boeing 737s were replaced by seven Airbus A320s, it was reportedly expected to achieve annual saving of €17 million through the move to a single type.
-In March 2014, it was announced that Austrian had returned to profitability for the first time in six years.
+In April 2013, Austrian Airlines retired its final Boeing 737, a 737-800 variant in Lauda Air markings, as part of its fleet consolidation exercise.
+The airline's 11 Boeing 737s were replaced by seven Airbus A320s; it was reportedly expected to achieve annual saving of €17 million through the move to a single type.
+Austrian announced its return to profitability in March 2014, marking its first profit in six years.
 This same year, management intensified efforts to end a long-running labour dispute.

 Merger of Austrian and Tyrolean in 2015

-In October 2014, it was announced that Tyrolean's flight operations and staff were to be reintegrated into Austrian Airlines by 31 March 2015, this move was a consequence of a new labour agreement having been recently reached.
+Austrian Airlines announced in October 2014 that it would reintegrate Tyrolean's flight operations and staff by 31 March 2015.
+The recent negotiation of a new labour agreement led to this move.

-Ahead of this merger, Austrian announced an overhauled concept, initially called "my Austrian", on 26 March 2015; it included a new corporate design, a revised aircraft livery, and a number of new routes.
+Ahead of this merger, Austrian announced an overhauled concept, initially called "my Austrian", on 26 March 2015; it included a new corporate design, a revised aircraft livery, and several new routes.
 However, in January 2016, Austrian Airlines announced it would revise its new branding introduced in spring 2015 by dropping the word "my" in front of Austrian; this new feature had been severely criticised.

 In June 2015, Austrian Airlines announced the purchase of 17 Embraer 195s from within the Lufthansa Group.
 These Embraer aircraft, which had been owned by Lufthansa CityLine, replaced the ageing Fokker 70s and 100s.
-By August 2016, eight of 17 Embraer aircraft had been delivered while 9 of 23 Fokker left the fleet.
+By August 2016, the fleet had received eight of the 17 Embraer aircraft and nine of the 23 Fokker aircraft.
 By late July 2017, all of the remaining Fokker 70s had been phased out; the Fokker 100s followed by the end of the year.
 That same year, Austrian began offering Internet on board its short-haul and medium-haul flights for the first time.

+60th anniversary in 2018

+In 2018, to celebrate its 60th anniversary, Austrian Airlines launched a new brand identity including new logo, new livery, new font and more.
+The new identity was jointly designed by the airline and the Viennese branding agency Brainds using the Portada font to make the brand "more modern and fit for the digital future".
+The new brand identity was honored with the Red Dot Award in 2019.

-Due to increasing competition from low-cost carriers at its Vienna base and the need to streamline operations to avoid financial losses, in 2019, the airline announced a restructuring to its fleet and network.
-All Bombardier Q400 turboprop aircraft are being replaced with Airbus A320s by March 2021, with all crew bases outside of Vienna shut down and routes not going through Vienna airport moved to either Lufthansa or Eurowings.
-In January 2020, Austrian announced the further retirement of three of its six Boeing 767-300ER long-haul aircraft scheduled, the last of which will leave the fleet by fall 2021.
-It has yet to be determined if and when they will be replaced by other aircraft, with the Boeing 787 Dreamliner a possible replacement.
+Due to increasing competition from low-cost carriers at its Vienna base and the need to streamline operations to avoid financial losses, the airline announced restructuring its fleet and network in 2019.
+By March 2021, Airbus A320s replaced all Bombardier Q400 turboprop aircraft, shutting down all crew bases outside Vienna and moving all routes not passing through Vienna airport to either Lufthansa or Eurowings.
+In January 2020, Austrian announced the further retirement of three of its six Boeing 767-300ER.